vmware-archive/kube-prod-runtime/docs/workflow.md

 1. Imports the manifest at `manifests/platforms/gke.jsonnet` which describes how to deploy BKPR on GKE.
 1. Under the `cert_manager` key (which implements the `cert-manager` component), overrides the `letsencrypt_environment` property to `staging` from its default value of `prod`.

-To ensure the override is working as expected let's evaluate the manifest again using `kubecfg` and filter the output searching for the Let's Encrypt environment.
+To ensure the override is working as expected, let's evaluate the manifest again using `kubecfg` and filter the output searching for the Let's Encrypt environment.
 This time we will see that `cert-manager` will use the staging environment instead of the production environment:

 ```
 $ kubecfg show kubeprod-manifest.jsonnet | grep -- --default-issuer-name